aliciavega731/regex-tutorial/learn-regex.md

 Regular expressions, better known as regex or regexp, are one of the most effective and widely used programming techniques.
 They are text strings that describes a search pattern and is mostly used string matching.
 You can think of it as “find and replace” tool we've known to appreciate in document applications.
 They are available in almost every language and help us to verify user input, conduct searches, and even test code.

-You can use RegExr (https://regexr.com/) to test out your regex.
+Pro tip: You can use [RegExr](https://regexr.com/) to test out your regex.

 ## Summary